chrox/RealTimeElectrophy/README.txt

 INSTALLATION

-To install from source, type this from a command line from the RealTimeElectrophy base directory:
+To install from source, type this from a command line from the RealTimeElectrophy base directory (not implement right now):

 python setup.py install